GregoriM04/random-color-palette/README.md

 - [ ] An option to manually change a generated color by adjusting the brightness and/or opacity of each one.
 - [ ] An option to rearrange color in the layout by dragging and dropping.
 - [ ] A way to save colors in the URL so the palette can be saved as a link and shared with others.
-- [ ] Add tooltips to help with the interface (for example, you can generate new colors by pressing the spacebar on the keyboard).
+- [x] Add tooltips to help with the interface.
 - [x] Use better code implementation when using JS functions.
 - [x] Name color using a library called [Name That Color](https://chir.ag/projects/ntc/) (ntc.js) by chir.ag.